kernello/cloudabis-php-sample-app/README.md

 # cloudabis-php-sample-app

 Once you pull this repo, you need to configure your own CloudABIS credentails in then web.config.php.
 You should get all required credentials in the cloudabis portal after login.
+ - You have to install PHP 7.1 or later version to run sample application

 # Product & Getting Started
 - [Product Page](https://www.m2sys.com/cloud-based-abis-automated-biometric-identification-system-api/)